 While they are sometimes caused by an acidic urine pH, hippuric acid crystals can also occur in healthy urine.

 Magnesium ammonium phosphate crystals are often colorless, rectangular prisms.
 They can be found in healthy urine, but they typically coincide with a urinary tract infection (UTI).
 Other symptoms of UTIs include:

 - cloudy urine

 If a UTI is causing these crystals, your doctor will prescribe you antibiotics to clear up the infection.

-Calcium phosphate crystals are large, round discs with smooth surfaces.
+Calcium carbonate crystals are large, round discs with smooth surfaces.
 They’re often a light brown color.
-Crystals of calcium phosphate — which is a supplement you can take to get more calcium — are also frequently associated with kidney stones.
+Crystals of calcium carbonate — which is a supplement you can take to get more calcium — are also frequently associated with kidney stones.

 Bilirubin is made when the healthy destruction of red blood cells occurs.
 It’s passed through the liver.